build-week-how-to-2/backend/README.md

 - - REQUIRES TOKEN
 - Requires name
 - Edits howto where :id is howto id
+- DELETE /howtos/:id
+- - REQUIRES TOKEN
+- Will delete post only if logged in user is owner of the post
 - GET /howtos/:id/steps
 - - Returns array of all steps assigned to a howto
 - GET /howtos/creator